awsdocs/amazon-connect-admin-guide/doc_source/transfer.md

-# Set Up Call Transfers<a name="transfer"></a>
+# Set Up Contact Transfers<a name="transfer"></a>

-To make it easy for you to transfer contacts, Amazon Connect provides you with several tools:
+To make it easy for you to set up contact transfers, Amazon Connect provides you with several tools:
 + Two contact flow types:
   + Transfer to agent: Enables transfers to another agent\.
+This works with voice contacts\.
   + Transfer to queue: Enables transfers to a queue\.
+This works with both voice and chat contacts\.
 + Action blocks:
   + **Transfer to queue**: Use to end the current contact flow and place the customer in a queue\.
+This block works for both voice and chat transfers\.
   + **Transfer to phone number**: Use to transfer the customer to a phone number, such as an external number\.
+This block works for voice transfers\.
   + **Transfer to flow**: Use to end the current flow and transfer the customer to another contact flow\.
+This block works for voice transfers\.
 + Quick connects: Use to create common destinations for transfers\.
 Agents will see them as options in the CCP when they go to do a transfer\.

 This topic explains how to create quick connects and use transfer contact blocks in specific scenarios\.